-Via a letter dated 12 January, 2017, the Missouri State Historic Preservation Officer (SHPO) concurred that the proposed actions would not affect listed or eligible historic properties.
+The Missouri State Historic Preservation Officer (SHPO) concurred that the proposed actions would not affect listed or eligible historic properties.
 A copy of the correspondence is included in Appendix A. If, however, cultural resources were to be encountered during construction, all work would stop in the affected area and further consultation would take place.

 Via a letter dated 17 January, 2017, consultation with twenty-eight federally recognized tribes affiliated with the St. Louis District has been initiated and will continue as necessary during project implementation.
-All corresponding documents associated with this consultation have been included in this Final EA (Appendix A).
-If cultural resources were to be encountered during construction, all work would stop in the affected area and further consultation would take place.
+All corresponding documents associated with this consultation will be included in the Final Environmental Assessment.
+A copy of the consultation letter is included in

+Appendix A. If cultural resources were to be encountered during construction, all work would stop in the affected area and further consultation would take place.